brycewray/hugo-site/content/posts/2022/02/gems-in-rough-14.md

 So I finally (?) came up with this fix: load the styling for only the web fonts via *external* CSS (*i. e.*, CSS living in one or more separate, linked `.css` files) while still handling all other styling as *internal* CSS.
 That works because (a.) the web fonts’ CSS very rarely changes while (b.)
 I’m frequently dorking around with the internal CSS and, thus, need to inject it in such a way as to defeat too-aggressive caching.

-One added wrinkle is that the single-file [Inter](https://rsms.me/inter/) variable font---which the site is using as of the initial publication of this post---can induce some funkiness with oblique characters, especially in Safari and Firefox, if you don’t handle its CSS properly.[^4] As a result, I provide the following in each page’s `head`, in this order:
+One added wrinkle is that the single-file [Inter](https://rsms.me/inter/) variable font --- which the site is using as of the initial publication of this post --- can induce some funkiness with oblique characters, especially in Safari and Firefox, if you don’t handle its CSS properly.[^4] As a result, I provide the following in each page’s `head`, in this order:

 - External CSS file #1, which calls the Inter font file and assigns its subsets.
 - The internal CSS within a `style` element.